 1. Touchless work order management

-A smart CMMS gives you the flexibility to minimize face-to-face contact while staying in close communication with everyone doing the work — paperlessly.
+A smart CMMS gives you the flexibility to minimize physical contact while staying in close communication with everyone doing the work — paperlessly.

 - Using GPS tracking verifies when each technician and service provider arrives and leaves.
 This is both more accurate and safer than signing in and out on paper.
 The time-stamped location data is also helpful if contact tracing is necessary.